swar8080/obsidian-plugin-update-tracker/README.md

 # Feature Ideas

+Vote on or suggest other features here: https://strawpoll.com/polls/NMnQBOJwWg6

 ## Keeping your update list clean
 - Option to hide/dismiss a new version of a plugin
 - Option to "snooze"/hide a new version of a plugin until a time that you specify